Adam-AKong/FictionalCharacterBrawl/docs/peer_review_response.md

 11. Resolved in 9 by aggregating votes from battle_votes table
 12. Adding created_at columns for other tables makes sense (battle already has an implicit created_at with start_date)
 13. Creating a review route makes sense and this makes it consistent with battle endpoint creating and retrieving information from that route
 14. Good thoughts on making inputs URL safe.
 I believe FastAPI already handles this as I've tried inputting unsafe strings.
-However, I think this is a justifiable safety measure so limiting the type of characters users can input for strings is important.
+However, I think this is a justifiable safety measure.
+The way to make the URL safe is by passing pydantic models to avoid using the URL to input in for users and others.

 # Atkin
 1. Reasonable to remove /get to make more RESTful